MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 ## Resolution

-To resolve these problems, use one of the following procedures.
+To resolve these problems, use one of the following methods.

-### Use repair installation
+### Method 1: Use repair installation

 For SQL Server installation, first use the repair process that's described in the following articles to verify your current installation: